Aloe vera is a world-renowned medicinal plant. Without any doubt, it is the most potent skin-healing herb.

 Understanding Your Aloe Vera’s Soil Needs

-All in all, your aloe vera should be growing in a fast-draining, rich, and clean potting soil.
+Overall, your aloe vera should be growing in a fast-draining, rich, and clean potting soil.
 The absence of one of these elements could affect the herb’s growth rate or even its chances of survival.

 Aloe Vera Potting Soil: